StetHD/tarifa-book/configurations/index.md

 On wp8, each _siging label_ needs the following attribute:
 * `certificate_path` defines the path of the company app distribution certificate.

+and `certificate_password` is optional and defines the password of the app distribution certificate.

 Adding the `sign` attribute on a configuration allows tarifa to sign the app with the appropriate settings, for example:

 ```json